 4. General Provisions

 a.
-No student may graduate with final grades below C in more than three courses or with an average below 2.000.
+No student may graduate with final grades below C in more than three courses or with a grade point average below 2.000.

 b.
-No student may enroll in the second semester of a two-semester course, such as Property, Legal Practice Skills, Civil Procedure, Constitutional Law or Contracts, if the student receives a final grade of F in the first semester of the course.
+No student may enroll in the second semester of a two-semester course, such as Legal Practice Skills, if the student receives a final grade of F in the first semester of the course.

 c.
-A student, whether or not in good academic standing, shall be required to repeat any required course in which he or she receives a grade of F. Both the original grade of F and the grade received upon repetition of the course shall be included in the student’s grade point average.
+A student, whether or not in good academic standing, shall be required to repeat any required course in which the student receives a grade of F. Both the original grade of F and the grade received upon repetition of the course shall be included on the student transcript but the original grade of F will be removed from the GPA when the course is repeated.
 For purposes of this Regulation II (C) (4) (c), the term “required course” shall mean all first year courses, including for evening students Constitutional Law and Property although offered in the second year.
 For purposes of this Regulation II (C) (4) (c) the term “required course” shall also include Professional Responsibility.
-For purposes of this Regulation II (C) (4) (c) the term “required course” does not include Base Menu courses.
-A Base Menu course in which a student receives a grade of F may not be counted in satisfaction of the Base Menu Requirement.
-For purposes of this Regulation II (C) (4) (c), the reexamination procedure prescribed by Regulation III (G) has no effect.

 d.
-An upper-class student taking a reduced program shall not be in good academic standing if his or her grade point average for the semester falls below 2.000 or if he or she receives grades below C in more than 30% of the total credit hours carried.
-A first-year student taking a reduced program shall not be in good academic standing if his or her grade point average for the first year falls below 2.000 or if he or she receives grades below C in more than 30% of the total credit hours carried.
+An upper-class student taking a reduced program shall not be in good academic standing if the student’s grade point average for the semester falls below 2.000 or if the student receives grades below C in more than 30% of the total credit hours carried.
+A first-year student taking a reduced program shall not be in good academic standing if the student’s grade point average for the first year falls below 2.000 or if the student receives grades below C in more than 30% of the total credit hours carried.

 e.
 For purposes of determining a student’s academic standing, a grade of No Credit shall be equivalent to an F.